EleniPistiloglou/DAAR2/README.md

 To upload a CV, a `POST` request has to be sent to `localhost:8080/api/candidate/upload` .  <br />
 The request body is sent in json format and can contain the following attributes:  <br />
  - file : The CV file.
 Accepted formats are .pdf and .doc .  <br />
- - name* : The name of the candidate. <br />
+ - name : The name of the candidate. <br />
- - email* : The candidate's email address. <br />
+ - email : The candidate's email address. <br />
  - exp : years of experience. <br />
  - pos : The position sought.
 The value can be one of `Alternance` `Stage` `CDD` `CDI`. <br />

-The attributes marked with asterisc are mandatory.  <br />
+All attributes are mandatory.  <br />

 This is an example of a request created with Postman:  <br />
 ![alt text](https://github.com/EleniPistiloglou/DAAR2/blob/main/uploadrequestexample.jpg?raw=true)